 Christina Street is a partner at HORNE where she works collaboratively to serve healthcare organizations across the US.
 She specializes in physician contracting arrangements for large multi-facility health systems to single-physician medical practices, which includes the development and implementation of physician compensation modeling and fair market value contractual agreements.

-Lisa Nothstine is a senior manager in healthcare services at HORNE.
+Lisa Nothstine is a director in healthcare services at HORNE.
 She is a part of the firm’s physician services division where she provides consulting services to medical groups and hospitals related to compensation valuation for physician employment, medical director services, call coverage services, stipends, management services and other hospital/physician contractual relationships.

 Allison Little is an outsourced CFO that works with medical practices to achieve goals and advance growth.
 She provides financial strategies, based on trend analysis and projections, to give insights and opportunities for success.
 She is recognized for improving financial performance by providing customized accounting solutions that include accounts payable, accounts receivable and billing, payroll, income allocation, key metrics and measurements, financial statements and forecasts.